masak/strangelyconsistent-blog-posts/when-i-dont-even-feel-like-using-blame.markdown

 that in our home language, we're increasingly irresponsible and reckless.

 This is what computing machines are good at!
 Enumerating cases!
 We should be having them do that all the time, on our business-critical code.
+Or, conversely, just writing code without the safety net of full enumeration of cases should be rightly recognized as belonging with other barbaric development practices of the mid-20th century, surely caused by extreme scarcity of memory or CPU, but which we have &mdash; ought to have &mdash; grown out of by now.

 But... *sigh*... yes, the code looks right.
 Which is why I don't particularly feel like running `git blame` on it this time.